3lkgrove/refactored-winner/README.md

-# refactored-winner
+# Racing Timing Light with Remote Trigger
-Racing Timing Light with Remote Trigger.
+More Coming Soon!